AlexsLemonade/resources-portal/docs/api/material_requests.md

 # Material Requests
-Supports adding, viewing, deleting, and updating attachments.
+Supports adding, viewing, deleting, and updating material requests.

+## Description
+Material Requests are used to track the progress of a material trasfer between a requester and the organization in charge of the requested material.
+All documents associated with the transfer are linked to the Material Request object.

 ## Add a new material request: